 OMV has been active in the Kurdistan Region of Iraq since 2007, and holds a 10% share in Pearl Petroleum Company Limited.

 In April 2001, OMV started its activities in Iran as operator of the Mehr exploration block.
 With operational and HSSE excellence, OMV Iran drilled three exploration wells in the Mehr Block, the first one leading to a successful discovery in 2005.
-In January 2016, OMV announced Iran as one of its main development regions in its global portfolio.

 In May 2016, the National Iranian Oil Company (NIOC) and OMV signed a Memorandum of Understanding (MoU) concerning the evaluation of five oil fields in the West of Karoun area, for potential future development.
-The MoU also covers an envisaged cooperation in the area of technology research, crude and petroleum product swap business.
+The MoU also covered an envisaged cooperation in the area of technology research, crude and petroleum product swap business.